Skip to main content

 3:45 AM ET

-Track results — resolve picks, shadow-evaluate all daily_predictions, post-mortem grading, game recap
+Track results — resolve picks, shadow-evaluate every prediction, nightly attribution, post-mortem grading, game recap

 6:30 AM ET

-Morning brief — regression candidates, depleted bullpens, recent performance, Sonnet landscape narrative
+Morning brief — regression candidates, depleted bullpens, recent performance, generative landscape narrative

-Supplemental card — re-evaluates games that had no overnight odds (west coast, late posts)
+Supplemental card — half-hourly sweep that re-evaluates games which had no overnight odds (west coast, late posts)

 Sunday 6 AM ET

-Weekly retrain — backfill, retrain models, drift detection with Sonnet root-cause hypothesis
+Weekly retrain — backfill, retrain models, drift detection with generative root-cause hypothesis

 Nothing runs by hand.
-If a step fails, the system either retries inside the workflow or surfaces the failure to Discord — there is no quiet degradation.
-This site is one consumer of the data this loop produces; the Discord bot is another.
+If a step fails, the system either retries or surfaces the failure to Discord — there is no quiet degradation.

 What we don't claim